-At the beginning of April, I would like to share a post about the incredible winter adventure I had in early February – the capital of Norway – Oslo.
-Norway is one of the best winter resorts, and I always had a dream to visit this Nordic Scandinavian region during the winter time.
+At the beginning of April, I would like to share a post about the incredible winter adventure I had in early February – Oslo.
+Norway is one of the best winter resorts, and I always had a dream to visit this Nordic Scandinavian region during the wintertime.

 The reason why I decided to visit Oslo is the invitation from my friends who live there.
 I heard a lot about this country and already had some prejudices.

-Oslo differs from other European cities, it may seem boring if you travel just for a few days, and don’t interact with the locals.
+Oslo differs from other European cities.
+It may seem boring if you travel just for a few days and don’t interact with the locals.
 Interact with the locals – this is what you need to do if you want to know the real Oslo and have a positive experience.
 Oslo is not about places to see but people to meet.
 I like the Norwegians.
-They are typically polite and smart Europeans, but not hypocrite.
+They are polite and smart Europeans but not that hypocrite.
 Norwegians may seem cold and unfriendly, which is true for some point.
 But, once they trust you, you can get amazing friends.
 As it seems to me, Norwegians live in their own isolated community, where all people know each other and share the same values.
-I had a feeling that I live in a small village, but Oslo combines safe, cozy, and warm village atmosphere, where every neighbour is your introvert friend, with some big city vibe.
+I had a feeling that I live in a small village, but Oslo combines safe, cosy, and warm village atmosphere, where every neighbour is your introvert friend, with some big-city vibe.

 Norway is actually a very young country, just in 60-70s they found oil, since then, all the magic has happened.
 I do believe that in the nearest future we will hear more from this country, or, maybe they will have a Cultural Revolution or so.